yahyasghayron/nvim-goto-view-laravel/README.md

 ## Features

+- Project-Aware Navigation:

   - Dynamically detects the Laravel project root.
-- Opens the corresponding Blade view, component or asset based on the path under the cursor.
+  - Quickly navigate to Blade views, components, and asset files under the cursor.

-## Future Features
+- Enhanced Framework Support (Coming Soon):

-- access config values under the cursor
+  - Access configuration values directly under the cursor.
-- add auto-complete for model feilds
+  - Auto-complete for model fields and relationships.
+  - Explore and navigate facade methods and helper functions.
+  - Jump to routes, migrations, or controllers with ease.

 ## Installation